gk-aws-dev/Shell_Scripting_/loop_constructs/loop_constructs.md

 - In common programming, iterative constructs are used to repeat a the execution of a part of code.
 In bash shell scripting, there are three types of loop constructs available.

-- for loop
+1.for loop
-- while loop
+2.while loop
-- until loop
+3.until loop

 ***For Loop***
 - for loop is used in bash shell scripting to repeat the execution of a section of code for definite number of iterations.
 The syntax of for loop is as follows: